HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 Can a DoD civilian STS appear on the OSHA 300 Log?

 Yes.
-When a DoD civilian experiences a work-related STS meeting 29 CFR 1904.10 criteria (post-shift average exceeding 25 dB HL), the installation must record it on the OSHA 300 Log.
+When a DoD civilian has a work-related STS meeting 29 CFR 1904.10 criteria (post-shift average exceeding 25 dB HL), the installation must record it on the OSHA 300 Log.
 Military shifts are never recorded on the 300 Log.

 Civilian HCP Support at DoD Installations